joaomdsg/actions-with-docker-example/README.md

 To push a new image to the GitHub registry, the pipeline must first authenticate itself by searching for a secret named `GHCR_TOKEN`.
 This secret should contain a personal access token for GitHub with write permission to packages.
 If the token does not exist, it must be generated and manually added as a secret in the repository settings.

-If the pipeline succeeds, a new docker image sould be avaliable as [package](https://github.com/users/joaomdsg/packages/container/package/actions-with-docker-example) in github.
+If the pipeline succeeds, a new docker image sould be avaliable in[github packages](https://github.com/users/joaomdsg/packages).